us4useu/us4r-user-docs/docs/content/2_hardware.md

 The PCIe ports are intended for connecting the system to an external host PC using dedicated PCIe cables.
 The **us4R™** is provided with compatible host PCIe adapter card(s) that should be properly installed in the host PC controller before first use.
 For the PXH832 PCIe adapter cards follow the instructions available [here](https://www.dolphinics.com/download/PX/OPEN_DOC/PXH832_users_guide.pdf)

+**PCIe Ports – Safety Information**
+The PCIe ports of the us4R™ are low-voltage communication interfaces (SELV) intended exclusively for connection to a compatible host PC through the supplied PCIe cables and adapter card(s).
+Although the PCIe interface itself operates at safety extra-low voltages (3.3V, 12V - internal, LVDS signals), connection is permitted only to a host PC that provides at least the same protection against electric shock as the us4R™ (minimum: Class I, protective earth).

+Do not connect the PCIe ports to any device other than the dedicated host PC with the supplied PCIe adapter.
+Do not attempt to modify or access the PCIe connectors while the system is powered.

 ### Connecting the PCIe cables

 The delivered PCIe cables are marked #1 to #4 or #8, to help with proper